underscoreio/essential-slick/src/pages/joins.md

 If you do that you'll see the Slick expression makes sense.
 But when seeing these kinds of queries in code it may help to simplify by introducing intermediate functions with meaningful names.

 There are a few ways to go at simplifying this, but the lowest hanging fruit is that `min` expression inside the `map`.
-The issue here is that the `group` pattern is a `Query` of `(MessageTable, UserTable)` as that's our join, which leads to us having to split it further to access the message's timestamp field.
+The issue here is that the `group` pattern is a `Query` of `(MessageTable, UserTable)` as that's our join.
+That leads to us having to split it further to access the message's timestamp field.

 Let's pull that part out as a method: